magento/devdocs/guides/v2.3/graphql/payment-methods/paypal-express-checkout.md

 title: PayPal Express Checkout payment method
 ---

 The PayPal Express Checkout payment method enables customers to pay by credit card or from the security of their personal PayPal accounts.
 During checkout, the customer is redirected to the secure PayPal site to complete the payment information.
-The customer is then returned to your store to complete the remainder of the checkout process.
+The customer is then returned to the store to complete the remainder of the checkout process.

-The merchant can use PayPal Express Checkout as a standalone option, or combine it with one of these other PayPal payment solutions:

-- PayPal Payflow Link
-- PayPal Payment Standard
+Some alternate PayPal solutions have the same GraphQL workflow when Express Checkout is enabled.
+The information in this topic also applies to the following PayPal solutions:

-- Website Payments Standard (Australia only)
+-  Payments Standard
-- Website Payments Standard (United Kingdom only)
+-  Website Payments Standard

-When these other payment solutions are combined with PayPal Express Checkout, they use the same workflow as PayPal Express Checkout.
-From the GraphQL perspective, the only difference is the payment method `code` specified in the `setPaymentMethodOnCart` mutation.

 ## PayPal Express Checkout workflow